SIDS trade vulnerabilities

 - –

-, ICAO, ITU, and R package cshapes.
+—-, ICAO, ITUInternational Telecommunication Union (ITU), and R package cshapes.

 Notes: Scale has been inverted if necessary so that values to the right indicate a higher relative remoteness.
 Lighter colours also indicate a higher relative remoteness.
 Country groups are calculated as averages using total population as weights.
 Here SIDS refers to UN members -—